Aveglia/vAMPirus/docs/HelpDocumentation.md

 5. Launch the DataCheck pipeline to get summary information about your dataset (e.g. sequencing success, read quality information, clustering behavior of ASV or AminoTypes)

-6. Change any parameters in vampirus.config file that might aid your analysis (e.g. clustering ID, maximum merged read length)
+6. Change any parameters in vampirus.config file that might aid your analysis (e.g. clustering ID, maximum merged read length, Shannon entropy analysis results)

 7. Launch the Analyze pipeline to perform a comprehensive analysis with your dataset